sudhz/aiden/README.md

 2. **Set up the .env file**

-Create a `.env` file in the root directory of the project with the following structure:
+Create a `.env` file in the `backend` directory of the project with the following structure:

 ```plaintext
 DEEPINFRA_KEY=<your_deepinfra_key>